 Career & Industry Outlook

-Demand for professionals with project management skills has increased dramatically in the last decade with continued growth expected, according to the Project Management Institute (PMI).
-PMI also expects strong salary growth, though growth expectations vary depending on industry, experience, and location.
+Demand for professionals with project management skills has increased dramatically in the last decade with continued growth expected, according to the Project Management Institute (PMI)®.
+PMI also expects strong salary growth, though salaries and growth expectations vary depending on industry, experience, and location.
+The 8th Annual Project Management Salary Survey conducted by PMI found that PMP® credential holders can earn upward of US$15,000 more than non-credential holders in many countries.
 Prospective students are strongly encouraged to research salary expectations at salary.com and glassdoor.com.

 To receive the Certificate in Project Management from Georgetown University, students must successfully complete four (4) required courses and two (2) elective courses for a total of 8.0 Continuing Education Units (CEUs), which is equivalent to 80.0 contact hours.
 Students must complete the program within a two-year time period.

 Participants must have a minimum of a bachelor's degree or the equivalent.
 A TOEFL examination for non-native speakers of English is not required but students are expected to read, write and comprehend English at the graduate level to fully participate in and gain from the program.
 Any requests for exceptions to these requirements must be made in writing to the program director at CCPE.